ViperSLM/docker-mingw-w64/README.md

 (`x86_64-w64-mingw32` for 64-bit)

-This image also contains [pkg-config][] specifically compiled for both toolchains (prefixed) which looks for packages in either toolchain's root folder.
+This image also contains [pkg-config][] specifically compiled for this toolchain (prefixed) which looks for packages in either toolchain's root folder.

 # Building
 To build this docker image, type in the following command while inside the repository: